tagspaces/documentation/docs/web-clipper.md

 ---

 import { ProFeature, CenteredImage, CenteredVideo } from '@site/src/components/CommonBlocks';
+import VideoYT from '@site/src/components/VideoYT';

 In order to provide an easy way to collect web content such as web pages, articles, PDF-documents, bookmarks, places and screenshots, we have created the TagSpaces Web Clipper browser extension.
+The main difference with other web clipping software is that our extension saves the content locally on the user's hard drive as plain files, allowing a full control on the saved files.

+The extension is available for [Chrome](https://chrome.google.com/webstore/detail/tagspaces-web-clipper/ldalmgifdlgpiiadeccbcjojljeanhjk), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tagspaces/) and [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/tagspaces-web-clipper/dinjgbhjngaockabnagbonbfinanjpdn) browsers.

+<VideoYT
+    youtubeId="lUVoa8tAr6U"
+    title="TagSpaces Web Clipper Introduction Video"
+    posterUrl="/media/videos/tagspaces-webclipper-screenshot-yt-video.png"
+    height={550}
+  />

 ## Basic features

-The extension is available for [Chrome](https://chrome.google.com/webstore/detail/tagspaces-web-clipper/ldalmgifdlgpiiadeccbcjojljeanhjk), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tagspaces/) and [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/tagspaces-web-clipper/dinjgbhjngaockabnagbonbfinanjpdn) browsers and have the following basic functionalities:

-- Saving the current webpage as a single file including the embedded images and styling information in HTML format.
-Here the extension supports two modes.
-The default one is called **simplified**, where TagSpaces uses a [library](https://github.com/mozilla/readability) for automatic extraction of the webpage's main content without any clutter of adds or navigation.
-This is very useful clipping articles for example.
-The second one is called **full**.
-Here the extension tries to save all the original text and image content of the webpage.
-- On Chrome we support an additional file format called MHTML, which is preserving the original look and feel of the web page as much as possible.
-- Saving the a selected part of the current webpages as HTML file.
-TagSpaces tries to embed the contained images as data-urls in the HTML file.
-- Saving a screenshot of the visible area of the current web page as a PNG file.
-- Saving an URL file containing the url of the current web page.
-This is useful if you don't want to save the whole page, but only to make a bookmark to it.
-- Saving currently opened PDF-document locally.

-Before the creation of any file, the user has the ability to change the title of file and to add tags to its file name.
+Before the creation of any file, the user has the ability to change the title of the file and to add tags to its file name.
+This information can be entered in section (1) and (2) of the extension's screenshot.

 <CenteredImage
     caption="A screenshot showing the web clipper in action"